adriancoral/servicebac/README.md

 # Book a Corner Service API

-Service API de bookacorner.com desarrollada en Laravel 8
+Bookacorner.com service API developed with Laravel 8

-## Inicio
+## Start

-Leer todo este archivo primero.
-Entorno utilizado en esta descripción Ubuntu 18.4
+Environment Ubuntu 18.4

-_Estas instrucciones te permitirán obtener una copia del proyecto en funcionamiento en tu máquina local para propósitos de desarrollo y testing._
+_This instructions will allow you to get a local working copy of this project to develop and testing._

-### Requisitos
+### Requirements

 -   Docker - [How to install](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)
 -   Docker-compose - [How to install](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04)